DHTMLX/docs-todolist/docs/guides/integration_with_angular.md

     .catch((err) => console.error(err));
 ~~~

-After that, you can start the app to see To Do List loaded with data on a page.
+Start the app to see To Do List loaded with data.

 ![To Do List initialization](../assets/trial_todolist.png)

-Now you know how to integrate DHTMLX To Do List with Angular.
-You can customize the code according to your specific requirements.
-The final example you can find on [**GitHub**](https://github.com/DHTMLX/angular-todolist-demo).
+The integration is complete.
+Customize the code to match your requirements.
+Find the final example on [GitHub](https://github.com/DHTMLX/angular-todolist-demo).